Find a Lender-Approved Local Conveyancer in East Croydon

 Recently asked questions about conveyancing in East Croydon

-I am on look out for some leasehold conveyancing in East Croydon.
-Before I get started I would like to find out the remaining lease term.
+Having had my offer accepted I require leasehold conveyancing in East Croydon.
+Before I get started I require certainty as to the remaining lease term.

-Assuming the lease is registered - and 99.9% are in East Croydon - then the leasehold title will always include the short particulars of the lease, namely the date; the term; and the original parties.
+Assuming the lease is recorded at the land registry - and most are in East Croydon - then the leasehold title will always include the short particulars of the lease, namely the date; the term; and the original parties.
 From a conveyancing perspective such details then enable any prospective buyer and lender to confirm that any lease they are looking at is the one relevant to that title.
 For any other purpose, such as confirming how long the term was granted for and calculating what is left, then the register should be sufficient on it's own.

 Last updated